nahog/circuitpython-led-nightscout/README.md

 - The code does not handle specific errors for now
 - Off hours cannot break over the day, they must start at a minimum at 0
 - There are console messages than can be removed to optimize memory usage
+- There is a bug where the first time it runs it takes one cycle to show the initial glucose value

 ## Includes